mattjohnsonpint/SimpleImpersonation/README.md

   - `ErrorCode` : The `HResult` of the error.
   - `InnerException` : A `Win32Exception` used to derive the other properties.

-- If you need access to the handle of the user being impersonated, you can gain access to it as an argument to the action or function delegate.
-Ex:  `(tokenHandle) => { ... }`

 Testing
 -------